Nokia says handset business sale to Microsoft completed

 It also said it will close a plant in Masan, Korea, which about 200 staff.

-Nokia added its board of directors was due to meet early next week in relation to the company's strategy assessment.
+Nokia added its board of directors was due to meet early next week in relation to the company's strategy assesment.